wildmeshing/wildmeshing-toolkit/docs/main.md

 ### simplex

 This folder contains a set of functions to extract and process simplicial meshes.
 A `wmtk::Simplex` is internally represented as a `wmtk::Tuple` and the simplex type `wmtk::PrimitiveType`.
-The functions supported are: `closed_star.hpp`, `cofaces.hpp`, `faces.hpp`, `link.hpp`, `open_star.hpp`, `top_dimension_cofaces.hpp`.
+The functions supported are: `closed_star.hpp`, `cofaces_single_dimension.hpp`, `faces.hpp`, `link.hpp`, `open_star.hpp`, `top_dimension_cofaces.hpp`.
 We refer to [P.L.
 Homeomorphic Manifolds are Equivalent by Elementary Shellingst
 ](https://core.ac.uk/download/pdf/82717779.pdf) for the formal definition.
 These functions also have an iterable version (i.e. `closed_star_iterable.hpp`), which should be used when possible, as it avoids unnecessary memory allocations.

 ### utils